Part 1

 They seal our doom while we live and enjoy.

-The majority of people are so ignorant or careless in drinking water, and the consequences of this are so disastrous, that a philanthropist can scarcely use his efforts better than by endeavoring to enlighten those who are thus injuring themselves.
-By systematic purification and sterilization of the drinking water the human mass would be very considerably increased.
+The majority of people are so ignorant or careless in drinking water.
+The consequences of this are so disastrous, that a philanthropist can scarcely use his efforts better than by endeavoring to enlighten those who are thus injuring themselves.

 It should be made a rigid rule—which might be enforced by law—to boil or to sterilize otherwise the drinking water in every household and public place.